UFC 205: Alvarez vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Muhammad throws significantly more leather — a 2.1 sig. strike per minute gap.
 Muhammad is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Muhammad has tighter striking defense, making opponents miss more often.

 The Pick: Vicente Luque over Belal Muhammad.
-The model gives Luque a slight nod at 62% — this could easily go either way.
-Notably, the betting market has Luque at 51% implied while our model sees 62% — a 11-point disagreement that could signal value.
+We're leaning Luque here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Luque at 51% implied while our model sees 66% — a 15-point disagreement that could signal value.

 Jim Miller vs Thiago Alves